Utah Department of Transportation

 • Transportation is one source/sector that contributes to air quality issues in the Salt Lake Valley and includes vehicle emissions from personal vehicles, FrontRunner, buses, airplanes, and motorcycles.
 Other primary sources include industrial and commercial point sources, and area sources, which include emissions from residential and commercial development (furnaces, dry cleaners, restaurants, lawn mowers, etc.).

-• Air quality impacts from the project (localized air quality analysis) will be analyzed in the EIS and follow FHWA and UDOT policies and procedures using approved air quality models.
-Generally, localized air quality is better with free-flowing traffic than with congested conditions due to there being less concentrated vehicle emissions over time in the same location.
+• Air quality impacts from the project have been analyzed in the EIS (see Section 3.8) and follow FHWA and UDOT policies and procedures using approved air quality models.
+Generally, vehicle emission rates per mile are lower (better) at higher speeds/free-flowing traffic conditions compared to low-speeds/congested conditions.

 • We are also aware of a study being conducted by the US Environmental Protection Agency (EPA) on air quality on the west side of Salt Lake City.
-We have connected with those leading the study and will use any learnings from that effort in our planning.
+We have connected with those leading the study and are using learnings from that effort in our planning.

 Primary Response